 MedPAN and SPA-RAC have conducted in 2016 an assessment of where we stand with Marine Protected Areas (MPAs) and Other Effective area-based Conservation Measures (OECMs) in the Mediterranean.
-The full report will be published in 2019 but the main findings are already available.
-A brochure and a poster present an overview of these main findings.
+The full report is now available available.
+The main findings are presented in a brochure and a poster.

 Main findings of the 2016 Mediterranean MPA status